Symmetry-Preserving Quadratic Lindbladian and Dissipation Driven Topological Transitions in Gaussian States: Introduction

 An open quantum system is described by a density matrix $\hat{\rho}$ whose evolution is governed by the Lindblad equation \cite{lindblad1,lindblad2}.
 Since the Lindbladian evolution can be viewed as evolution under non-hermitian Hamiltonian in doubled Hilbert space, there are works on open system topology by considering the topology of Lindbladian itself \cite{top_lind1,top_lind2,top_lind3}.
 At sufficiently long time, an open system can reach a non-equilibrium steady state that does not evolve.
 There are also extensive works focusing on the topological properties of the non-equilibrium steady states \cite{top_dis1,top_dis2,top_dis3,top_dis4,top_dis5,top_dis6,top_dis7,top_dis8,top_dis9}.

 On the other hand, the topology of density matrix itself attracts attention \cite{top_dens1,top_dens2,top_dens3,top_dens4,top_dens5,top_dens6,top_dens7,top_dens8}.
 The basic idea is to consider the modular Hamiltonian $\hat{K}$ by writing $\hat\rho=e^{-\hat{K}}$.
 The modular Hamiltonian is always a Hermitian operator, and the topology of the modular Hamiltonian can characterize the topology of the density matrix \cite{top_dens3,top_dens5,top_dens8}.
 The modular Hamiltonian changes in time when the density matrix evolves under the Lindbladian dynamics.
-In this letter, we address the issue of \textit{whether the modular Hamiltonian can undergo a topological transition as time evolves in the Lindbladian dynamics of an open system}.
+In this work, we address the issue of \textit{whether the modular Hamiltonian can undergo a topological transition as time evolves in the Lindbladian dynamics of an open system}.
 This question concerns the entire dissipation-driven dynamical process instead of the long-time steady state.
 The answer to this question should depend on both the Lindbladian operator and the choice of the initial state.
 This distinguishes our work from the previous studies of open-system topology \cite{top_lind1,top_lind2,top_lind3,top_dis1,top_dis2,top_dis3,top_dis4,top_dis5,top_dis6,top_dis7,top_dis8,top_dis9}.

 Here we consider the Gaussian state of a set of fermion operators.
 A gaussian state can be viewed as a non-equilibrium generalization of free-fermion state, whose modular Hamiltonian is a quadratic operator of a set of fermion operators \cite{gauss1,gauss2}.
 Hence, we can utilize the existing knowledge of classifying such quadratic fermionic Hamiltonian.
 It is known that the topological classification of such quadratic Hamiltonians requires understanding its symmetry class \cite{Symmetry_RMP,Schnyder08,Kitaev09}.
 In this work, we consider a generic non-equilibrium situation where the modular Hamiltonian of the initial state have no relation with the system's Hamiltonian and can lie in a different symmetry class.
-Hence, primarily to address the dissipation-driven topological transition, we first need to consider another issue: \textit{under what conditions the Lindbladian evolution can preserve the symmetry of a modular Hamiltonian}?
+Hence, in order to address the dissipation-driven topological transition, we have to first address another issue: \textit{under what conditions the Lindbladian evolution can preserve the symmetry of a modular Hamiltonian}?